PiCoder314/yts-cli/README.md

 -p, --use-proxy : use anonymous proxy.

--c, --use-cli : use aria2c to download torrent in command line.Install aria2c by `<package manager> <install command> arai2`.
+-c, --use-cli : use aria2c to download torrent in command line.Install aria2c by <package manager> <install command> aria2.

 ```